dante4rt/swisstronik-deploy-proxy/README.md

 ## Setup Script Details

-The `setup.sh` script performs the following actions:
+The `proxy.sh` script performs the following actions:

 1. Downloads and executes `loader.sh` and `logo.sh`.
 2. Updates and upgrades the system packages.